vphpersson/typed_argument_parser/README.md

 # typed_argument_parser

-An abstract base class that enables the `argparse.Namespace` returned by `ArgumentParser.parse_args` to use field and type information, which lets Python IDEs to be more helpful.
+An abstract base class that enables the `argparse.Namespace` returned by `ArgumentParser.parse_args` to use field and type information, which lets Python IDEs be more helpful.

 ## Usage